 Distance to Stadium: Across the street

-Restaurant 10 is a Black-owned spot serving upscale Southern cuisine and BBQ literally across the street from Mercedes-Benz Stadium.
+Restaurant 10 serves upscale Southern cuisine and BBQ literally across the street from Mercedes-Benz Stadium.
 The Platt Restaurant Group runs this operation with a focus on elevated comfort food.

 Hot honey wings are a good starter.
 The turkey ribs with semi-sweet BBQ sauce are the signature dish that people keep coming back for.
 Sides include proper collard greens and mac and cheese that doesn’t come from a box.
 The interior has a red color scheme that works whether you’re supporting the Falcons or the Bulldogs.
 TVs are visible from every seat.